RetailMeNotSandbox/ecs-selenium/README.md

 ### Creating the ECR Repositories

+Create your repositories before building the images.
 These commands only need to be run once.
-Make sure you run them before building the images.

 ```
-# create the ecr ecs-node-firefox and ecs-node-chrome repositories
+# create the ecr ecs-node-firefox repository
 aws --region <region> ecr create-repository --repository-name ecs-node-firefox

 # create the ecr ecs-node-chrome repository